Mikerawl/10team-profile-generator/README.md

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.

 ## Usage
 Use inquirer from your command line to answer questions about your project.
+Here is a link to the video walk through https://watch.screencastify.com/v/qmd7YjtVmqb6DFSQ88B4

 ## License
 This project is license under MIT